WalkingMachine/sara_install/README.md

 2. Run the install script ``` ./sara_install/script/sara_installer.bash```
 3. Take a coffee break or a tea break its going to take a while.
 4. Your are now ready to code.

+## Setup Remote

+Please check with the remote_setup.md

+## Troubleshooting

+1. catkin_make not found

+Close the terminal and reopen it.